What is a Mutual Fund?

 The money invested in liquid funds is invested majorly in short-term and at times, very short-term investment instruments like CPs, T-Bills etc. with the sole purpose of providing liquidity.
 These schemes are low on the risk factor and they provide moderate returns on investment.
 These schemes are ideal for investors having short-term investment timelines.

-Mutual Fund Investment Objectives
+Mutual Fund Investment Goals

 There are various kinds of a mutual fund with a specific goal set.
 Mutual fund investment objectives are the goals set by the fund manager for the mutual fund investment while making a crucial decision - which bonds and funds should be included in the funds’ portfolio.